projectara/greybus-spec/source/special.rst

     This Operation is used by the AP to get the version of the Bundle Class implemented by a Bundle.

+.. c:function:: void mode_switch();

+    This Operation can be used by the AP to signal to the Interface that it may reinitialize itself and alter the Bundles it previously described to the AP by sending it an Interface :ref:`Manifest <manifest-description>`.

 .. _control_connection_status_values: